readthedocs/readthedocs.org/docs/development/design/embed-api.rst

 --------------------

 * How do we distinguish between our APIv3 for resources (models in the database) from these "feature API endpoints"?
-* What happen if a project changes its custom domain?
-Do we support redirects in this case?